biggiefats/RobloxEDA/README.md

 ## Overview
 An Explanatory Data Analysis project that uses machine learning algorithms to test hypotheses/questions.

-This dataset was formed by a combination of **Selenium** and **BeautifulSoup**.
+This dataset was formed by a combination of **Selenium** and **BeautifulSoup**, and data was represented and clean by **Pandas** and **Regular Expressions**.

 ## Questions / Hypotheses

-- Games that include a reference to an update in their title will have a **greater** ratio of current players to total players than games that do not.
+- Games that include a reference to an update in the **start** of their title will have a greater ratio of current players to total players than games that do not include a reference to an update at the start of their title.
+This includes games that reference the update at the end of their title.

 - There is a **quadratic** proportion between one of two variables in this dataset.